ICascha/QuantGANs-replication/README.md

 ## TCN using 2 dimensional convolutions
 I modify a standard TCN with skip layers to use 2d convoltion layers.
 On the temporal axis we use causal dialated convolutions, and on the other axis we differentiate multiple time-series.
 Inside a temporal block, we split each convolution layer in multiple convolution layers (depending on the amount of time-series modeled) and concatonate thereafter in order to capture cross dependencies between time-series while having seperate weights for each time-series.
+(See picture for a stylized example, showing computation of just 2 time-steps to avoid clutter).

 ![Image of 2d TCN architecture](https://github.com/ICascha/QuantGANs-replication/blob/main/images/conv2d_tcn.png?raw=true)